Avadāna, the Traditions about the Bodhisattva

 While he was away the wicked chaplain also tried to have Manoharā killed, but she escaped and made it back to her father King Druma, the king of the kinnaras, in her homeland.
 Sudhana, after many a difficulty, managed to reunite with his beloved, and was eventually approved of by king Druma.
 Later the two of them returned to Pañcāla where Sudhana was consecrated king, and ruled righteously.

-01 The King of the North in Court
+01 The King of the North at Court

 There are two kings involved in this story and the relief might be of either, but because of the happy demeanour and seeming prosperity in this scene, I am inclined to believe this must be the king of the north sitting in his court and receiving visitors.
 The king and his consort sit on a raised seat inside a pavilion, and under the seat are expressions of wealth, including a treasure chest.